rstemmer/musicdb/docs/source/usage/install.rst

    * tqdm

 Execute ``pip install -r requirements.txt`` to install a basic set of Python modules needed for MusicDB.
-I recommend to try to get the modules from the distributions package manager.
+I recommend to try to get the modules from the distributions package manager so that they are updated with each system update.

 Additional Steps for Ubuntu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^